 Multi-channel sequences combine two to three channels - typically email, LinkedIn, and SMS - into a coordinated cadence.
 The first touch might be a LinkedIn connection request.
 If there’s no response after three days, an email follows.
 Then a brief SMS a few days later.
 Each message builds on the previous one without repeating it word for word.

 Why does this work?
 Different people have different communication preferences.
-A candidate who ignores LinkedIn messages might respond to a well-crafted email within hours.
-And the multi-touch pattern signals genuine interest - a single message is easy to dismiss as mass outreach, but a thoughtful sequence across channels shows you're serious.
+Candidates who ignore LinkedIn messages might respond to a well-crafted email within hours.
+And the multi-touch pattern signals genuine interest - a single message is easy to dismiss as mass outreach, but a thoughtful sequence across channels shows you’re serious.

 A sequence structure that works: